-Effective July 1, 2013, a spouse/domestic partner must elect medical coverage under his/her own employer's plan, if available, to be eligible for coverage under the Fred Hutchinson Cancer Research Center and Seattle Cancer Care Alliance medical plans.
+Effective July 1, 2013, a spouse/domestic partner must elect medical coverage under their own employer's plan, if available, to be eligible for coverage under the Fred Hutchinson Cancer Center's medical plans.
 All employees who cover a spouse/domestic partner must complete an Affidavit of Spouse/Domestic Partner Medical Plan Coverage Eligibility.

-Health care coverage is a major expense for Fred Hutch and SCCA.
+Health care coverage is a major expense for Fred Hutchinson Cancer Center.
 Because these costs continue to increase faster than our sources of income, we must constantly look for responsible ways to manage them.

 Most employers provide health care coverage to employees as part of their total compensation package.
 When an employee elects this coverage, their employer's plan is primarily responsible for covering their medical expenses, even if they are also covered by another plan.
 The decision to require spouses/domestic partners to take their employer's coverage, when available, ensures the health care cost burden is more equitably distributed among employers.

 Employees must notify Human Resources within 30 days if a spouse/domestic partner no longer meets the eligibility criteria.
 Inaccurate statements upon enrollment or failure to notify Human Resources of eligibility changes could result in termination of employment.

 No, they are not eligible for coverage under our plan.
 The only exception is for spouses/domestic partners whose share of the premium is over $245 per month for the lowest cost employee-only coverage option in the 2022-2023 plan year.

 You need to submit the Affidavit of Spouse/Domestic Partner Medical Plan Coverage Eligibility when completing your benefit election.